dvdmtw98/notes/notes-vault/programming-languages/c/therotical-concepts/compiling-linking.md

 ### Compiling
 The compiler translates the output of the preprocessor into machine code
-All the comments in the code are replaced with a space
+All the comments in the code are get replaced by space

 ### Linking
 Linker combines object code with additional code to generate an executable program